My Life History by

 What anthem so thrilling is rolling along.

-Till millions of free men have learned the glad song.
+Till millions of free men have learned the glad song.‘Tis the time honored star spangled banner shall be

 In solid triumph firm